amolenk/dapr-hands-on/README.md

 git checkout assignment01
 ```

 Now open the repository folder in VS Code.
+Open the README.md in the folder with you favorite MarkDown reader and follow the instructions.
 Have fun!